paste

 option allows you to combine all the input lines from a file into a single line using the given delimiter. paste

-will ensure to add a final newline character even if it isn't present in the input.
+will ensure to add a final newline character even if it wasn't present in the input.

 # paste changes the separator between the lines only